-Interested SMEs should complete the below form, which allows us to capture your contact details and check eligibility.
-You will then be asked to complete the 'Academic collaboration Application Form' to help us understand your technical requirements and challenges.
+Interested SMEs should complete the below form, it allows us to capture your contact details, check eligibility, and understand your technical requirements and challenges.

 Applications will be assessed as they are received.
 SMEs will be invited for scoping meetings on a first come, first served basis.

 To get access to all that Sustainable Innovation has to offer you must:

 Sustainable Innovation connects London SMEs with University academics and expert consultants to bring new clean tech products, processes, and services to market.

 Our cohort structure provides sustainable businesses the access to the expertise, facilities and support required to succeed.